-All the indicators of SDG5 are affected directly or indirectly by the indicators of SDG3 on health that are pertinent to women, including reproductive health (RH).
-Differences in health outcomes between women and men, and between boys and girls are driven both by biological differences as well as social factors.
+RH and family planning as a precondition for gender equality All the indicators of SDG5 are affected directly or indirectly by the indicators of SDG3 on health that are pertinent to women, including RH.
+Differences in health outcomes between women and men, and between boys and girls, are driven both by biological differences as well as social factors.
 Gender norms and discrimination shape how women's health needs are perceived both by themselves and by men.
-At the household level, intrahousehold relations may require women to obtain consent from family members to seek health care or be a result of competing priorities because of limited resources for addressing various household needs.
+At the household level, intrahousehold relations may require women to obtain consent from family members to seek health care, or suffer from competing priorities because of limited resources for addressing various household needs.
 Gender inequalities in health and poor access to RH services are compounded by other factors, such as living in a rural area (where access to services may be more challenging).

-The protection of RH, namely in the form of family planning, and maternal health care services, are critical to furthering female social and economic empowerment.
-This has been a continuing struggle in the Philippines, where there was no national policy to ensure such services until the passage of the RH Law in 2012 (R.A.
-10354).
+The protection of RH, namely, in the form of family planning and maternal health-care services are critical to furthering female social and economic empowerment.
+This has been a continuing struggle in the Philippines, where there was no national policy to ensure such services until the passage of the RH Law in 2012 (RA 10354).
 It took close to three decades for the legislature to pass this law, as it faced rabid opposition from the church hierarchy.
 This opposition continued until after the law was passed, with the law challenged before the Supreme Court on numerous grounds, further delaying its full implementation by several years.
-A temporary restraining order was placed against the purchase of modern family planning devices, an order that was only lifted in 2017.
+A temporary restraining order was placed against the purchase of modern family planning devices, which was only lifted in 2017.
 These are pertinent to the bleak figures on women's health and safe motherhood in the country as compared to other developing economies.

 As of 2013, the proportion of women of reproductive age (15-49) in the country whose needs for family planning were met was only about half (51.5%).
-This is a dismal proportion compared to the rest of Southeast Asia where the average is around 70 percent, including countries like Vietnam (69.7 % in 2014), Myanmar (75.0 % in 2016), and Indonesia (78.8 % in 2015).
-The lack of RH services impacts all women's health outcomes such as maternal and infant mortality and adolescent pregnancy.
-Without family planning services, such as pre- and post-natal care and access to effective contraception and sexuality education, women are left vulnerable to high-risk pregnancies and death as a result of those pregnancies and high-risk births.
-Further, data from the SDG Global Indicators Database (Table 17) suggests that the adolescent birth rate has increased in the Philippines by 2.0 ppts from 55.0% in 2001 to 57.0% in 2012.
-Across ASEAN, the Philippines is among four-member states (which includes Thailand, Viet Nam, and Cambodia) with increases in adolescent birth rates (and teenage pregnancies) between 2000 and 2015.
-This suggests the need for further mechanisms in the Philippines and neighboring countries to promote women's health and safe motherhood.
+This is a dismal proportion compared to the rest of Southeast Asia where the average is around 70 percent, including countries like Viet Nam (69.7 % in 2014), Myanmar (75.0 % in 2016), and Indonesia (78.8 % in 2015).
+The lack of RH services impacts all women's health outcomes such as maternal and infant mortality, and adolescent pregnancy.
+Without family planning services, such as pre- and postnatal care and access to effective contraception and sexuality education, women are left vulnerable to high-risk pregnancies and death as a result of those pregnancies and high-risk births.
+Further, data from the SDG Global Indicators Database (UNSD 2017) (Table 17) suggest that the adolescent birth rate has increased in the Philippines by 2.0 percentage points from 55.0 percent in 2001 to 57.0 percent in 2012.
+Across ASEAN, the Philippines is among four member-states (which includes Thailand, Viet Nam, and Cambodia) with increases in adolescent birth rates (and

 Table 17.
-Selected Reproductive Health Indicators in ASEAN member states: 2000 to 2015
+Selected reproductive health indicators in ASEAN member-states, 2000-2015